 Evelyn Omondi from Big Ship Organisation, a community empowerment organisation that focuses on implementation of local solutions on restoring and protecting the environment, says they decided to partner with the community and some former loggers to set up a mangrove bee farming project to protect the diminishing Tudor Creek mangrove forest.

 “We train them on seedling establishment, bee keeping and monitoring of the beehives, and establish a market for the honey,” she says.

-Ms Omondi says they decided to bring together the former loggers because to change their mindset against logging and teach them the importance of conserving mangroves.
+‘We decided to bring together the former loggers to change their mindset against logging and teach them the importance of conserving mangroves,’ notes Ms Omondi.

-She says they normally sell seedlings at Ksh100 each.
-From the sales they buy beehives and give to farmers they have recruited.
+The group sells mangrove seedlings at Ksh100 each.
+From the sales, they buy beehives and give to farmers they have recruited.
 The farmers then plant the seedlings along the creek.

-She estimates that mangroves in Kenya store between 600 and 1,500 tonnes of carbon per hectare.
-This means the 3,371 hectares of mangroves in Mombasa County store an average of 3.94 million tonnes of carbon.
+Experts estimate that mangroves in Kenya store between 600 and 1,500 tonnes of carbon per hectare.
+This means that the 3,371 hectares of mangroves in Mombasa County store an average of 3.94 million tonnes of carbon.

 Editor’s Note: This story has been updated from the one published on October 31, 2022.